anwarshaikh078/Emotion-Recognition/README.md

 # Emotion-Recognition
-This project recognizes human faces and their corresponding emotions from a video.
+This project recognizes human faces and their corresponding emotions from a webcam feed.
 Used OpenCV and Deep Learning.
 The model I have used is taken from here https://github.com/oarriaga/face_classification

 ![picture alt](https://github.com/anwarshaikh078/Emotion-Recognition/blob/master/gif/abc.gif)